larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

       $ arecord -L

    *New in 0.8*

 .. function:: cards()

-   List the available cards by name.
+   List the available ALSA cards by name.
+This function is only moderately useful.
+If you want to see a list of available PCM devices, use :func:`pcms` instead.

 .. function:: mixers(cardindex=-1, device='default')